 In recent years, particularly with the push to get Fuji listed as a World Heritage Site, efforts have been made to get the poop problem under control.

 Unfortunately, this does not mean you will be free from offensive odors on your way up to the summit.

 Mount Fuji – what was undoubtedly one of the great climbs of Japan has been transformed into an epic failure of a tourist attraction.

 If you are coming to Japan and have a limited number of days in the country (hell, even if you’re coming to live here), then I implore you, please think twice before making the trip to Fuji-san (aka please, don’t do yourself the disservice of choosing this to be the mountain you visit).

 If you’re looking to do some real hiking up mountains worthy of your time (and not polluted with garbage, tourists, and toilet water), then you have plenty of options.

 Being an island born of volcanos, Japan has much in the way of scalable peaks.
-The most epic belong to the Kita Alps (北アルプス).
+The most epic belongs to the Kita Alps (北アルプス).
 For a detailed report of the trek up many a Japanese mountain, check out my Japan Hikes page.
-Kita-dake (北岳), Japan’s second highest peak, isn’t far from Fuji, and although I haven’t made it up there yet, I can guarantee it will be supremely more rewarding than a slug up Fuji-san.
+Kita-dake (北岳), Japan’s second-highest peak, isn’t far from Fuji, and although I haven’t made it up there yet, I can guarantee it will be supremely more rewarding than a slug up Fuji-san.